 You will need to blanch the spinach and blend it, which does add a couple of extra steps, but it takes just a few minutes.
 If you use frozen spinach, you can do this in the microwave.
 Add a couple of tablespoons of water to your spinach and nuke it for a couple of minutes, then puree.
 You will also need boiled potatoes for this recipe.
 You can blanch and puree the spinach and boil the potatoes beforehand and put everything together at the time of cooking.

-I do hope you’re enjoying these quick takes on popular Indian recipes.
-I’ll next bring you a very quick chana masala using this base.
-I already have an easy chana masala recipe on the blog, but this one will be even quicker.
+I do hope you're enjoying these quick takes on popular Indian recipes.
+I'll next bring you a very quick chana masala using this base.
+I already have the best chana masala recipe on the blog, but this one will be even quicker.

 Enjoy the Aloo Palak, and if you make it, be sure to let me know by posting a comment below, or by taking a photo and sharing it on Instagram.
 Don't forget to tag it @holycowvegan!